-Meghan Skornia is a Senior Associate Planner and Designer in our Austin office.
+Meghan Skornia is a Principal in our San Antonio office.
 Her work focuses on small area planning, downtown planning, vacant land strategy, creative placemaking, strategic planning, and engagement strategy.
-A certified planner, project manager, and leader of the Austin Planning Studio, Meghan has held leadership roles on a variety of projects including Plan Downtown, the South Central Waterfront Vision Framework Plan, and the Walker Lake Revitalization Plan.
+A certified planner, project manager, and leader of the San Antonio and Austin Planning Studios, Meghan has held leadership roles on a variety of projects including Plan Downtown, the South Central Waterfront Vision Framework Plan, and the Walker Lake Revitalization Plan.

 In addition to her project work, Meghan has held speaking engagements at conferences such as the Association for Community Design Conference, International Placemaking Week, and the Texas Chapter of the American Planning Association.
 Meghan completed her Master’s degree in Urban Planning from the University of Kansas in 2013 and previous studies include a Bachelor of Arts in Architectural Studies.